espenhoh/brettspill/README.md

     * BrettspillDB

 ## Setup
-1. Using pyenv-win (installed with chokolatey) to handle python versioning: https://github.com/pyenv-win/pyenv-win#installation.
+1. Using poetry 1.1.12 for project management, installed by powershell.
-2. Using poetry 1.1.11 for project management, installed by powershell TODO
+TODO
 Password for database: Add password.py with a field DB_PASSWORD = 'your_pass' into the same directory as settings.py.
 This variable will be imported.